mkenton/hotkeys-to-success/README.md

 - As a user, I wan to be able to see the usernames of the poster and commenter and time submitted.
 - As a user, I want to be able to edit my own posts. (*stretch: formatting on posts!*)
 - As a user, I want to be able to see that a post is edited, with time of edit.
-- As a user, I want to be able to navigate to a page to play 'Shortcut Arcade' where I am quizzed on keyboard shortcuts am scored on my performance. *(stretch goal)*
-- As a user, I want to be able to view my high scores on 'Shortcut Arcade' and view top scores across all users. *(stretch goal)*

 - As an admin, I want to be able to moderate posts.
 - As an admin, I want to be able to create new categories.

 ## Models & Relationships ##

-User has many Lessons through UserLessons
+User has many Lessons through LessonEvents

-Lessons has many Users through UserLessons
+Lessons has many Users through LessonEvents

 User has many Posts